ahmadshuraih/LB-Tester/readme.md

 ## 5. Tests log

 After running the test process, the tester will automatically log the results to the console.
-But if you want later to see the results, you can see the latest test result using one of these two ways:
+But if you want later to see the results, you can see the latest test result using one of these ways:

 ### Open testlog.txt file